republique-et-canton-de-geneve/git-sync/README.md

 java -jar target/gitSync-XXX-SNAPSHOT.jar configuration.properties
 ``

+Copy the file [configuration-base.properties](./configuration-base.properties) to configuration.properties and update it with the appropriate parameter values.
 The unique parameter is the path to the configuration file.
-The parameters in the supplied file [configuration.properties](./configuration.properties) must be adapted.
+The parameters in the supplied file configuration.properties must be adapted.

 Logging is performed by means of Logback.
 A basic configuration file `logback.xml` is included in the source tree and is present in the JAR file created by the `mvn install` command.